-In our view, expectations of sustained strong earnings growth through 4Q12/12 together with forward sales of net farebox revenue to a planned Infrastructure Fund (IFF) will boost BTS's share price further.
-Also, good prospects for all key businesses should support a core earnings CAGR of 28percent for FY12/13-14/15 (against 14percent for the broad SET).
-Moreover, there may be scope for upside to our FY13/14 bottom-line forecast from profit accretion from the IFF and further sales of land plots.
-Valuation-wise, BTS is undemanding—FY13/14 PEG of 0.9x and a PBV of 2.5x—steep discounts to the regional means of 2.7x and 4.4x, respectively.
+The key messages at the analyst meeting last Friday reaffirmed our optimistic view of BTS's long-term growth prospects.
+Expectations of sustained strong earnings growth through 4Q12/13 together with sales of net farebox revenue to a planned Infrastructure Fund (IFF) will boost its share price further, we anticipate.
+Good prospects for all key businesses should support a core earnings CAGR of 28percent for FY12/13-14/15 (against 14percent for the broad SET).
+There may also be scope for upside to our FY13/14 bottom-line forecast from profit accretion from the IFF and further sales of land plots.
+Valuation-wise, BTS is undemanding—FY13/14 PEG of 0.9x and a PBV of 2.5x—steep discounts to the regional means of 2.8x and 4.0x, respectively.

 Profit contributions from the media businesses are expected to be flattish QoQ, but the property unit should be a key growth driver in 4Q12/13 (Jan-March 2013), fueled by greater condo unit transference—145 units at Abstracts Phahonyothin Park are expected to transfer by March 2013—almost triple the number for 3Q12/13.
 Presales have improved further—from 65% in Sept 2012 to 73% in Dec 2012 and to almost 80% currently.
 Also, more condo units at Abstracts Sukhumvit 66/1 are expected to transfer during 4Q12/13, as presales rose to 84% in Dec 2012 (from 74% in Sept 2012).